The Watchful Room

 To him, that was simple.
 “I skip it.
 Look at the words around it, guess what it could mean.”

-Grandad might have liked this phrase.
+Grandad might have got on with this example.

 I ponder, am I cut out for this lark?